karlnicholas/javaee-security-quickstart-archetype/readme.md

 can inspect and manage all users.
 This project is intended to be instructive for developers interested in Java EE site security implementation.

-This program uses the Servlet 3.0 HttpSevletRequest.login() and logout() calls in order to login users.
-Role base security is also implemented for EJB's, but since there is no client, EJB security is redundant but provided for completeness.
+In Java EE Servlet 3.0 HttpSevletRequest.login() and logout() implement security, which is handled by Wildfly's servlet implementation.
+A User and Role Entity are defined for application use and query strings are put into the Wildfly configuration files.
+A User must be logged in to access the UserDetail and ChangePassword URLs.
+Form based security is configured in web.xml and a browser is redirected to login pages when an unauthorized attempt to access restricted resources is attempted.
+Role base security is also implemented for EJB's, but since there is no client, it is redundant but provided for completeness.
 The currently logged in user is stored in the session so that JSF pages can access user information and roles.

-None of the code uses anything vender specific, but the configuration is Wildfly specific.
+None of the code uses anything vender specific, but the container configuration files are Wildfly specific.
 It is left up to the user to port to any other Java EE compliant server if desired.
-Wildfly 9 version was used.
+Wildfly 10 version was used.

-This project has a Junit/Arquillian/Drone/Graphene testing setup that required release candidate versions of Arquillian POMS.
-Hopefully this will be updated when the final releases come out.
+This project uses Junit/Arquillian/Drone/Graphene automated testing.

 This project was inspired by [kolorobot's](https://github.com/kolorobot) [Spring-Mvc-Quickstart-Archetype project.](https://github.com/kolorobot/spring-mvc-quickstart-archetype)